romans-weapon/spark-hadoop-hive-docker/README.md

 [![Code Quality Score](https://www.code-inspector.com/project/23311/score/svg)](https://www.code-inspector.com/project/23311/score/svg)
 [![GitHub tag](https://img.shields.io/github/v/release/AnudeepKonaboina/spark-hadoop-hive-docker)](https://github.com/AnudeepKonaboina/spark-hadoop-hive-docker/tags)

-This repo consists of the all dockerfiles/configuration-files/shell-scripts for spinning up spark in standalone mode with hadoop and hive leveraged inside a docker container.
+This repo consists of the dockerfiles/configuration-files/shell-scripts for spinning up spark-standalone with hadoop and hive leveraged on docker containers.
-This can be used for exploring developing and testing spark jobs on topi of Hadoop.
+This can be used for exploring developing and testing spark jobs on top of Hadoop.

 # Setps to setup